clara-not-claire/cs184-final-proj/final.md

 All members contributed to the project significantly.

-- Christine:
+- Christine: Implemented objects with mirror, refraction, glass, and microfacet materials.
+Modified .dae files to test this; helped debug final Blender renderings
-- Clara: Blender wine glass, straw, and water cup models.
-Dae file scene preparation; material modelling.
+- Clara: Blender wine glass, straw, and water cup models with extensive debugging.
+Constructed final scenes with material modelling in .dae files.
-- Kerrine:
+- Kerrine: Used blender to render all images related to the bunny.
+Modified dae files to test different refractions
-- Ramya:
+- Ramya: Implemented objects with mirror, refraction, glass, and microfacet materials.
+Modified .dae files to test this; helped debug final Blender renderings.